nbrugger-tgm/JProtocol/README.md

 The project is repaced by my new *JNet* respo.
 The new repo contains all features from this one but some more and provides a better structure and a more stable build

 ### This Repo

-PI only stays that you can look at the sources!
+this repo only stays that you can look at the sources!
-We recommend to **NOT** use the binarys unless the cryptographic one!
+We recommend to **NOT** use the binarys unless the cryptographic ones!
 If you notice issues you need to fix them yourself.
 The majority of the features work but i am aware of same bugs.
 The encryption is working fine only the network components are not stable.
 They are useable but some special cases are not covered
 # Save Network
 ## Description